radiantlogic-v8/documentation-new/documentation/tuning/optimize-views.md

 For certain configurations/use cases, there are different parameters that may be enabled to improve processing/performance.
 They are located on the Control Panel > Setup > Directory Namespace > Namespace Design.
 Navigate below the Root Naming Context section and select the node representing your database backend.
 On the right side, select the ADVANCED SETTINGS tab.
 Each optimization is described below.

+>[!note]
+>Some optimization settings are only configurable in the Classic Control Panel and this is noted in the respective section.

 ### Case Sensitivity for Searches

 There are three options available for handling case sensitive databases.
 These options are related to how the RadiantOne service generates the query to send to the database.
 In the Control Panel > Setup > Directory Namespace > Namespace Design, select the container/content node in an identity view below Root Naming Contexts and on the right side, select the ADVANCED SETTINGS tab.